bloominstituteoftechnology/node-db4-guided-solution/README.md

 Remove the database from `SQLite Studio` to release any possible locking of the file by the OS.

-Open the guided project built for the Web DB II module and **delete the database**.
+Open the starter project and **delete the database**.
 We'll re-create it using `Knex Migrations`.
 Check the folder using your OS file navigator to make sure the DB is gone.

 Explain what a migration is.